 - Worms or mealworms

-To learn more about what chickens eat check out What do Chickens eat?
+Learn more about what to feed chickens, check out What do Chickens Eat?

 Thank you for joining me, and learning How to Raise Baby Chicks.
-If you have any questions feel free to leave a comment, or email me using the contact page.
-I’m happy to answer questions!
+If you have any questions feel free to leave a comment or email me using the contact page.
+I’m happy to answer your questions!